bakgaard/Stories/AdrexTheEngineer/Chapter6.md

 *duk*

 The ball landed not even a second later at the ground close by.
-As Adrex opened his closed eye, he could see the ball lay close only a few feet by.
+As Adrex opened his closed eye, he could see the ball lay close, only a few feet away.

 *That wasn't long*, he thought to himself, as Yurgunn had started looking at the markings on the hourglass.
 She soon after joined in: "Let's say tha' was a starting point, shall we?"